ThreeSixtyGiving/standard/documentation/technical/index.md

 - Full schema documentation
 - Spreadsheet templates
 - Field guidance
-- Guidance about grant and organisation identifiers
+- Guidance about grant, organisation and identifiers
 - Guidance about metadata
+- Guidance about codelists

 If you are just getting started with sharing 360Giving data, start by reading the [Guidance for publishers section.](../guidance)